Exploring the limits of strong membership inference attacks on large language models: Comparing membership inference attacks and observation statistics

-\paragraph{Understanding RMIA.} We now further investigate RMIA, decoupling its different components.
-First, we consider the simplest form of RMIA (\emph{simple}), eliminating its dependence on a $\sZ$ population and using $\alpha(\vx)$ directly as membership signal.
-We also instantiate LiRA and RMIA with a reference population of size $|\sZ|=10,000$ and $\gamma=1$.
+We now further investigate RMIA, decoupling its different components.
+We investigate removing the dependence on the population $\sZ$, population sizes other than $|\sZ|{=}10{,}000$, and varying threshold $\gamma$.

-Figure~\ref{fig:compare_lira_rmia_simple} shows the $\mathrm{ROC}$ curves for all three MIAs attacking one target model with 10M parameters trained for 1 epoch on a training set size of $2^{19}$.
-We use $128$ reference models and consider $2\times 2^{19}=2^{20}$ target records $\vx$ with balanced membership to analyse MIA.
-We find all three attacks to reach similar $\mathrm{ROC}$ $\mathrm{AUC}$ values.
+\paragraph{Eliminating dependence on population $\sZ$.} First, we consider the simplest form of RMIA (\emph{simple}), eliminating its dependence on a population $\sZ$ and using $\alpha(\vx)$ directly (Equation~\ref{eq:rmia-alpha-x}).
+Figure~\ref{fig:compare_lira_rmia_simple} shows the $\roc$ curves for all three MIAs attacking one target model with $10$M parameters, trained for 1 epoch on a training set size of $2^{19}$ samples.
+We use $128$ reference models and consider $2{\times} 2^{19}{=}2^{20}$ target records $\vx$ with (as elsewhere) balanced membership/non-membership to analyse MIA.
+We find all three attacks reach similar $\rocauc$ values.